a woman is holding a bowl of food

 The wellness world can make health feel very complicated.

-And to be fair, sometimes it is complicated.
+And sometimes, it is.
 The body is beautifully complex.
 Hormones, digestion, blood sugar, stress, sleep, inflammation, immune function, and mood are all connected.
-None of these systems are floating around in isolation minding their own business.

-Before we jump into lab testing and in-depth treatment protocols, we need to look at the foundations first.
+But before we jump into the fancy functional nutrition stuff, we need to look at the foundations.

 This is where the 6 Foundations for Everyday Health come in.

-These are the areas I often want to understand before we go deeper into testing, treatment protocols, or very specific supplement plans.
+They are the areas I often look at before we go deeper into testing, protocols, or very specific supplement plans.

 They are: